kylesuss/realtime-papa/README.md

 Realtime papa is designed to be deployed as a standalone application that can be used in conjunction with any existing application that already uses Redis.

-** This app relies on Koa, which requires node 0.11.x for the --harmony flag.
-More on the installation for that [here](https://github.com/koajs/koa/blob/212137139a5b786bafdbc448d5e485a0ad984349/docs/api/index.md#installation) **
+>This app relies on Koa, which requires node 0.11.x for the --harmony flag.
+More on the installation for that [here](https://github.com/koajs/koa/blob/212137139a5b786bafdbc448d5e485a0ad984349/docs/api/index.md#installation).

 ## Getting Started